-I am back, this time is different.
-I don’t have a new pattern for you guys.
-I am empty handed.
-Not really.
-Recently I got a lot of questions about how I do this and that, about the gauge, the yarn, the hooks … A lot of technical questions.
+Recently, I received a lot of questions about how I do this and that, about the gauge, the yarn, the hooks … a lot of technical questions.
 So I decided I will start with a new crochet journey.
 This time with a Crochet Lessons series.
 One lesson per week (I hope).
-We will talk about everything and start with hooks, than yarn, basic stitches, how to read patterns and how to make them.
-Crocheting is endless long topic.
+We will talk about everything and start with hooks, then yarn, basic stitches, how to read patterns and how to make them.
+Crocheting is an endless long topic.
 At least for us crocheters, right?

 I won’t waste any of our precious time and I will start right now!

 For starters, you will need two items: a yarn of your choice and a crochet hook.
 With these two simple tools, you can create almost everything.

 Today we will talk about crochet hooks.
 A crochet hook as some people call it crochet needle (I prefer first) is a tool with a hook at one end.
 Why?
-It is used to draw the yarn throught the loops.
+It is used to draw the yarn through the loops.

 If you are familiar with knitting, you know you need two needles to knit.
 But don’t go to your local yarn shop and buy two same crochet hooks!
 You need just one.
 Well, not just one.
 Maybe two, three or whole bunch of them.
 Crocheting is an addiction, believe me!